-- The School will reflect on reported concerns, including the decisions made and actions taken, in order to identify any patterns of concerning, problematic of inappropriate behaviour which may indicate an unacceptable culture, or any weaknesses in the School's safeguarding system which may require additional training or amendments to relevant policies.
-Where a pattern is identified the School will decide on an appropriate course of action. - In the event that a report is proven to be false, unsubstantiated, unfounded or malicious, the DSL will consider whether the pupil and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
+In the event that a report is proven to be false, unsubstantiated, unfounded or malicious, the DSL will consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
 In such circumstances, a referral to children's social care may be appropriate.
 If a report is shown to be deliberately invented or malicious, the Head will consider whether any disciplinary action is appropriate against the individual who made it in accordance with the School's behaviour policy.